 Currently WiFi mode may not support some phone models and we are working to expand the supported list.
 However Bluetooth/USB mode works for all phones.
 To check and see if WiFi mode can be supported on your phone visit http://foxfi.com/devices

-Again you do not need a tether plan or root your phone (otherwise this software will be meaningless).
+Again you do NOT need a tether plan or root your phone (otherwise you do not need our software).
 It WiFi mode prompts you to call your carrier that means FoxFi has failed and you should use USB mode or Bluetooth mode instead.

 *If you have T-mobile, you should use USB mode with "Hide Tether Usage" enabled.

 *Sprint and AT&T has blocked the original FoxFi from Market.
 If you get error installing please use the second link from http://pdanet.co/android

 *Starting from Android 4.1 carriers have locked-down the WiFi hotspot feature on most phones, to work around that FoxFi will ask you to install a "FoxFi certificate" on those phones.
 The side effect is that Android system will require you to set a screen lock when any security settings is changed.
 For some models there may be a way to remove the lock screen while keeping the certificate.
 Please see details at http://pdanet.co/wifi

 -- Android 4.4 will also show a warning message that says "Your network usage may be monitored" as a result of installing the "FoxFi Certificate".
 You can safely ignore this warning because the FoxFi certificate can not be used outside of turning on hotspot.

 -- If the screen lock or the monitor warning bothers you, you can actually remove the "FoxFi certificate" as soon as WiFi hotspot is ready (the certificate, as well as the VPN, is only needed during the "turning on" period).
 See steps below.